J-DubApps/Blog/content/posts/2024/Thoughts-on-AI-Dec.md

 That is not to say that AI does *everything* better than teams of humans in *anything*, yet.
 But when it comes to software engineering -- <a href="https://www.techtarget.com/whatis/feature/Tech-sector-layoffs-explained-What-you-need-to-know">coders and technical teams are already seeing disruption</a>.
 AI hasn't quite had its ["Why Software Is Eating the World"](https://a16z.com/why-software-is-eating-the-world/) moment, but trust me it's only a matter of time.
 The potential gains in software engineering, operations, and management are just too great for orgs to ignore. <br />

 So what can good software and DevOps focus on, besides only becoming great at leverage AI, to protect and grow their careers in the AI disruptions comimg to our arena?
-Well, I say the *most important* thing for you to remember as a DevOps Engineer, Software Developer, or *anyone* supporting in automation pipelines right now: ***People***, **not code, are the most important part of your job.**  <br />
+Well, I say the *most important* thing for you to remember as a DevOps Engineer, Software Developer, or *anyone* supporting in automation pipelines right now: ***People***, **not code, are the most important part of your job**.  <br />

 If you don't stray from the concept that **Software is ultimately used by** ***people***, you can pretty much guarantee your own future during the disruptions ahead.
-AI usage is going to shake things up, and DevOps Project-work is already being affected, but remember: ultimately Projects *are*... ***People***.
+AI usage is going to shake things up, and DevOps Project-work is already being affected, but remember: ultimately [Projects *are*... ***People***](https://julianwest.me/Blog/projects-are-people/).
 That's doubly-true for any software dev or enginering project.
 Keep that understanding as your *high-order bit*, and automating operations and enginerring solutions in the age of AI will never be a dead-end job for you.